 The Danger of Driving Drunk

-The dangers of drunk driving has been common knowledge for decades.
-Drunk driving statistics prove that not only is the driver at risk, any passengers in the car and other motorists are subject to injury.
+The dangers of drunk driving have been common knowledge for decades.
+Drunk driving statistics prove that not only is the driver at risk, but any passengers in the car and other motorists are also subject to injury.
 Drinking alcohol severely impairs a person, making driving a motor vehicle particularly difficult.
 Vision is altered and reaction time significantly reduced, both factors that are important in driving safely.
 This is why drunk drivers are responsible for an alarmingly high number of accidents and why they should not be allowed to get away with it easily.

 The general public, which makes up your average jury panel, is also well aware of the dangers associated with drunk driving.
 This can lead them to impose punitive damages in a trial for a drunk driving accident, above the amount of the award.
 Punitive damages are meant to further punish a defendant when their negligent behavior is considered to be particularly heinous.
 The well-known dangers of drunk driving allow for punitive damages to be applied.

 For example, a drunk driving case was heard by a panel of Missouri jurists who imposed a $5,004,000 judgment on the defendant for the bodily injury he caused the plaintiff to suffer.
-Defense attorney’s are aware of the possibility of these types of punishments and will usually try to settle the case outside of the courtroom.
+Defense attorneys are aware of the possibility of these types of punishments and will usually try to settle the case outside of the courtroom.
 Your Missouri car accident attorney can negotiate a settlement amount that compensates you for your injuries and the pain and suffering you have endured.

 Compensation For Injuries and Damages